 Asset Protection Planning

 Asset protection planning is proactive legal action that protects your assets from future creditors, divorce, lawsuits or judgments.
 This involves a series legal and lawful techniques that can deter a lawsuit.
 It can also provide you with settlement negotiation power.
 Most importantly, it can help prevent the seizure of your assets in the event of a judgment.

 At the core of any asset protection plan is a professional and legal examination.
 An expert can assess one’s financial situation, assets, risks as well as personal or family goals.

 There is a variety of legal techniques you can implement that provide a range of protective features.
 This can be from simple financial privacy all the way to judgment-proof asset protection.
 The planning is tailored to the assets, risk and comfort level of the individual or family seeking protection.
 There are resources to help you such as this article on the 5 Steps to protect assets from lawsuits.

 For the most benefit, planning should take place before the need arises.
 However, there are options that provide asset protection after a lawsuit is filed.
 Asset protection is a grand form of financial insurance.
 It should be implemented well in advance of the need for it in order to avoid a fraudulent conveyance ruling.
 (Keep in mind this is merely a civil matter, not a criminal one.)
 Plans are much more effective for debtors who have the foresight to set them up in before a lawsuit strikes.
-So get information to understand your needs, but once you do, take action.
+So get complete information to understand your needs, but once you do, take action.

 If you think (or know) that someone is going to sue you, do not wait any longer.
 Look into your options immediately.
 The sooner you act the more favorable the outcome will be.